jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 - CBD is the classic potentiator.
 - CBDV (cannabidivarin) is believed to support focus, alertness, and overall cognitive function.
 CBDV is less relaxing than CBD.
-- CBN (cannabinol) is much more relaxing than CBD.
+- CBN (cannabinol) is more grounding and less psychoactive than CBD.

 ## Δ8-THC vs Δ9-THC